odebroqueville/contextSearch/README.md

 The search results will appear as defined in the extension's preferences page.

-The extension includes an EXIF viewer.
-To view the EXIF tags associated with an image, right-click on the image and select: "View EXIF tags..".
-If present, the EXIF tags will appear in the sidebar along with a color histogram.
+The extension includes an Image analysis tool.
+To analyse an image, right-click on the image and select: "Image analysis...".
+If present, the EXIF tags will appear in the sidebar along with a color histogram and color palette.
+A map will also show where the image was taken and in which direction if the GPS data is available.

 ## Managing search engines